sigia-com/slgl/README.md

 Everything needed to access SLGL API can be found in outputs of SLGL stack.

-Newly created stack is initialized with single admin user.
-Username and API key for that admin user can be found in outputs `AdminUsername` and `DefaultAdminApiKey`.
+A newly created stack is initialized with a single admin user.
+Username and API key for that admin user can be found as the outputs `AdminUsername` and `DefaultAdminApiKey`.
-URL needed to access API can be found in output `ApiUrl`.
+URL needed to access API can be found as the output `ApiUrl`.

 Request to SLGL API can be made using any software capable of doing HTTP REST requests.